Find a Part Now

 Mitsubishi i-MiEV

-The Mitsubishi i-MiEV (MiEV is an acronym for Mitsubishi innovative Electric Vehicle) is a five-door electric kei car produced in the 2010s by Mitsubishi Motors, and is the electric version of the Mitsubishi i.
+The Mitsubishi i-MiEV (MiEV is an acronym for Mitsubishi innovative Electric Vehicle) is a five-door electric city car produced in the 2010s by Mitsubishi Motors, and is the electric version of the Mitsubishi i.
 Rebadged variants of the i-MiEV are also sold by PSA as the Peugeot iOn and Citroën C-Zero, mainly in Europe.
 The i-MiEV was the world's first modern highway-capable mass production electric car.

 The i-MiEV was launched for fleet customers in Japan in July 2009, and on April 1, 2010, for the wider public.
 International sales to Asia, Australia and Europe started in 2010, with further markers in 2011 including Central and South America.
 Fleet and retail customer deliveries in the U.S. and Canada began in December 2011.
 The American-only version is larger than the Japanese version and has several additional features.